Future study

 Is it for me?

 While university study is necessary for certain industries such as medicine or engineering, it’s not for everyone.
-For students who are interested in obtaining hands-on skills in high-demand industries, a VET course is a great option to ensure a bright future.
+For students who are interested in obtaining hands-on skills in high-demand industries, a TAFE course is a great option to ensure a bright future.

 Related Articles